matrix-org/matrix-spec-proposals/proposals/1501-room-version-upgrades.md

    }
    ```

+   The `body` of the tombstone event is defined by the server (for now, at
+   least).

  * Assuming Alice has the powers to do so, sets the power levels in the old
    room to stop people speaking.
 In practice, this means setting
    `events_default` and `invite` to the greater of `50` and `users_default+1`.

 Bob's client understands the `m.room.tombstone` event, and:

  * Hides the old room in the room list (the room continues to be accessible